scclark85/Bamazon/README.md

 # Bamazon

 Welcome to Bamazon, an Amazon-like store front.
-The application presents two interfaces: customer and manager.
+This application presents two interfaces: customer and manager.
 Customers will be able to see a table containing all items available along with the department, and price of the item.
-If customer types an invalid ID, they will get notified.
+If the customer types an invalid ID, they will get notified.
 They will recieve a final reciept of their purchase.

 Managers will be able to check inventory, add inventory, and change prices.
-The quantity of stock will adjust when customers purchase, and they will be able to see a selected amount of stock that has less than 5 items.
+The quantity of stock will adjust when customers purchase, and they will be able to see any stock that has less than 5 items.

 ***Programs used for this application include Node.js and MySQL***